core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of an AEAD nonce with the same AEAD key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the Sender Sequence Number, Replay Window, and Notification Numbers.
+To prevent reuse of an AEAD nonce with the same AEAD key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the Sender Sequence Number, and Replay Window.
 These are typically stored in RAM and therefore lost in the case of e.g. an unplanned reboot.
 There are different alternatives to recover, for example:

 1. The endpoints can run a key exchange protocol providing forward secrecy resulting in a fresh Master Secret, from which an entirely new Security Context is derived.
 This requires a good source of randomness, and additionally, the transmission and processing of the protocol may have a non-negligible cost in terms of, e.g., power consumption.